15 Best Nashville Museums in 2023 (By a Local)

 Learn about the people and events who have shaped the state of Tennessee

-The Tennessee State Museum is one of the best museums in Nashville, and it also happens to be free.
+The Tennessee State Museum is one of the best museums in Nashville, and it also happens to be one of the best free things to do in Nashville.
 Whether you’re trying to do Nashville on a budget or not, take the time to walk through the exhibits showcasing Tennessee’s history.

 The collection spans thousands of years of history.
 You can see artifacts created by the First Peoples of Tennessee, a 13-star flag from the Revolutionary War, and even one of Dolly Parton’s stage costumes.